Mansour: Biden’s Energy Policies Could Kill 160,000 Michigan Jobs, Decimate Auto Manufacturing, and Create California-Style Rolling Blackouts

 Biden’s all-electric future will wipe out millions of American auto sector jobs and send the rest to China.

 Biden’s Green New Deal-like policies would not only hamstring Michigan manufacturing, but also potentially eliminate tens of thousands of Michigan’s auto sector jobs.
-That’s because Alexandria Ocasio-Cortez’s Green New Deal calls for the elimination of the internal combustion engine and its replacement with “zero-emission” battery electric vehicles (EV).
+That’s because Alexandria Ocasio-Cortez’s Green New Deal calls for the elimination of the internal combustion engine and its replacement with the “zero-emission” battery electric vehicle (EV).
 Biden has adopted similar goals for transitioning to an all-electric vehicle market.

 These transportation mandates, coupled with Biden’s 100 percent renewable policies, will impact nearly every sector of the economy and every region of the country–especially Michigan.
 An estimated 7 million Americans work in the automotive industry and earn a living from manufacturing, selling, or servicing cars and trucks.
 The abolishment of the internal combustion engine, which still powers the majority of vehicles, will impact these Americans the most.